Zimbra/elastic-stack/README.md

 ### Adding a number visualization (existing field)

 Kibana can also create visualization based on parsed values (fields) from your logs.
-This way you can create line charts to get insights in for example CPU, RAM and disk usage.
-This only works if Elastic Stack has parsed the RAW log into fields using a `grok` filter.
-The filter also tells Kibana what type of number is expected, for example float or integer.
+This way you can create line charts to get insights into things like CPU, RAM, and disk usage etc. This only works if Elastic Stack has parsed the RAW log into fields using a `grok` filter.
+The filter also tells Kibana what type of number is expected, for example floating point or integer.

 Take a look at the following `grok` filter: